4d/docs/website/translated_docs/ja/FormObjects/properties_Text.md

 ![](assets/en/FormObjects/FontThemes.png)

 > Font themes manage the font as well as its size and color.
-You can apply custom style properties (Bold, Italic or Underline) without altering its functioning.
+If you modify one of the properties managed by a font theme, it no longer works dynamically.
+However, you can apply custom style properties (Bold, Italic or Underline) without altering its functioning.

 #### JSON 文法